p-ja/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

    ![](Images/mjv2-30-new.png)

-   > **Note:** If you are using a new Git Bash window, run `cd source-code/acme-fitness-store` command and ensure your Azure CLI is logged into your Azure subscription by running `az login` command.
+   > **Note:** Make sure you are using the same Git Bash window without closing it from previous exercise.

 ### Task 3: Verify Request Rate Limits